Crawl Space Problem Signs

 After diving in to the damage your crawl space can cause to the rest of your home and how to prevent it, you may be ready to drive to your nearest hardware store and take action yourself.
 It’s best to resist this urge and turn to your trusted local experts at Indiana Foundation Service instead.
 Here are some of the proven solutions we offer.

-Crawl Space Dehumidifier
+Crawl Space Dehumidifier Installation

-Crawl Space Drain
+Crawl Space Drainage Matting Installation

 Is Crawl Space Repair and Encapsulation the Right Solution for Me?